conjure-up/conjure-up/docs/post-processing.md

 those charm directories will contain files to alter the state of deployment and customize the charm being deployed.

-* `pre.sh` - This is a special case where you will be deploying to a LXD controller and need to do alterations to the controllers for things like adding additional network interfaces for neutron, or loading specific kernel modules, etc. Basic checks are in place to not run the lxd script on controllers that aren't lxd, however, anything other than that is up to the user. **Note**: this will apply to all containers.
+* `pre.sh` - Runs regardless, passing in the controller type.
+Useful if you need to apply an updated profile to the LXD type.

 * `post.sh` - Perform post actions after the charm(s) have been deployed.
 Useful for configuring things like registering against Autopilot and returning a URL to the user for further installation.
 The script can be re-run several times in instances where services may not be fully up at the same time.

 The script can do things like the following (by no means limited to just these tasks):
 * Set config items via juju get/set